DevPronob/assignment-2/README.md

 };
-process.env.YOUR .ENV FILE PORT process.env.YOUR .ENV FILE DATABASE URL that. after adding that got to the server.ts file add see all the configeration is correct or not. then add the commend npm run start:dev
+process.env.YOUR .ENV FILE PORT process.env.YOUR .ENV FILE DATABASE URL that. after adding that go to the server.ts file and see all the configeration is correct or not. then add the commend npm run start:dev if then
+Example app listening on port 5000 this messaage is coming in the console then every thing is ok

-then you can use the application locally
+then you can use the application locally .